idealab-isu/de-la-mo-v2/doc/index.rst

 ABAQUS script.
 The fact that these functions don't get called until later (when ABAQUS executes) is mostly transparent.
 You generally can use such functions as normal.
 They are implemented as proxy objects that record their operations that, when called, return new proxy objects.
 The fact that these calls are not made until later does have a few side effects:
 * It will not work to pass these objects to functions that need to interrogate them NOW.
-It is OK long as they end up getting passed eventually to ABAQUS (which is usually the case), but it is not possible for  output to be extracted or to make a  flow control decision (such as an if statement or the number of iterations in a for loop) based on their value.
+It is OK so long as they end up getting passed eventually to ABAQUS (which is usually the case), but it is not possible for the output to be extracted or to make a flow control decision (such as an if statement or the number of iterations in a for loop) based on their value.
-* The calls to these functions and methods are classified based on the origin of the proxy objects into initialization calls, assembly calls, boundary condition calls, mesh calls, and run calls.
-All initialization calls are executed first, then assembly calls, then boundary condition calls, then mesh calls, and finally run calls.
+* The calls to these functions and methods are classified based on the origin of the proxy objects into initialization calls, assembly calls, boundary condition calls, mesh calls, fiber calls, and run calls.
+All initialization calls are executed first, then assembly calls, then boundary condition calls, then mesh calls, then fiber calls, and finally run calls.
 As a result the order of execution in the generate ABAQUS script may be different from the order of execution in the De-la-mo script.
 This is beneficial because it helps ensure that the internal solid model inside ABAQUS is complete and assembled before boundary conditions or meshing  -- which may be dependent on the assembly -- are started.

 You can insert a line such as::